tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ## What is Utopia?

 [Utopia](https://utopia.fyi/) is a tool to help with [responsive design](xxx).
-On the surface it's a website where You plug in some values and get out CSS that makes your text and spacings adjust to the user's viewport size.
+On the website, You plug into it certain parameters and it generates CSS that makes your text and spacings adjust to the user's viewport size.

-But it's also a tool in the broader sense of the term -- it's a certain approach to a problem we web designers face every day (every day I live in a society).
+Instead of media queries, it uses a 'fluid' approach to a problem we web designers face every day (every day I live in a society).

+To me, it scratched that consistency itch that only a design system can scratch.
+It took some time in the beginning, but it's pretty satisfying to see this website be all responsive and shit.

 ### Where to start

-These are some resources I found helpful explaining the general concept:
+I found these resources helpful in explaining the general concept:

--   🤏 Play with an [interactive demo](https://utopia.fyi/) to get a sense of the idea.
+-   🤏 Play with an [interactive demo](https://utopia.fyi/) to get a sense of the result.
 -   👁👁 Watch an [intro video](https://www.youtube.com/watch?v=DDuGtN-GakA) by the creators (18 minutes).
 -   📜, 👁👁 Read an [intro article](https://utopia.fyi/blog/designing-with-fluid-type-scales/) and look at a diagram illustrating the idea.
 -   📜 Read a [longer intro article](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/) that also explains the context of the larger problem.
--   🤏, 📜, 👁👁 Play with the official [Figma starter project](https://www.figma.com/community/file/1122903924123950023) and read the succinct intro on the 'readme' page that includes multiple illustrations.
+-   🤏, 📜, 👁👁 Play with the official [Figma starter project](https://www.figma.com/community/file/1122903924123950023), read the succinct intro on the 'readme' page, and look at multiple illustrations.

-### Main concepts

-I won't be going into depth.
-I think the above resources do a decent job of explaining Utopia's concept (please let me if You got stuck somewhere).
-But I can give You a little refresher.
-I assume You've got a sense of the main idea.

-#### In a nutshell
+### In a nutshell

-Quotes from official ressources that sum up the Utopia approach:
+Quotes from official resources showing the essence of the Utopia approach:

 > 1. Define a type scale for a small screen
 > 2. Define a type scale for a large screen